 Windsor Castle is open all year round and is the perfect place to visit during a day trip from London.
-It is believed to be the Queen's favourite residence, and was the setting for May's royal wedding between Prince Harry and Meghan Markle.
+It is believed to be the Queen's favourite residence, and was the setting for the royal weddings of both Prince Harry and Meghan Markle and Princess Eugenie and Jack Brooksbank.
 You can travel by train from central London, or book a coach tour.

 Don't miss these top 10 highlights of Windsor Castle:

 Visit the special exhibition A Royal Wedding: HRH Princess Eugenie and Mr Jack Brooksbank between March and April to see the stunning dress and jewels worn by the princess on her wedding day, as well as Mr Brooksbank's custom-made Savile Row morning suit.
 Eugenie's dress, designed by Peter Pilotto and Christopher De Vos, can be admired up close to see the custom symbolic embroidery running across the fabric.
 You'll also see the Greville Emerald Kokoshnik Tiara, loaned by the Queen, and on public display for the first time since it was made in 1919.

 2. Audio tour with Prince Charles

 See the castle through the eyes of a royal with a free audio guide, available in the courtyard.
 The Prince of Wales introduces the tour, and the commentary carries you through the highlights of the State Apartments and St George’s Chapel.
 Along the way, staff from the Royal Household discuss the work involved in running the castle, such as arranging a State Banquet for 160 guests.
 There’s a family multimedia tour for little ones, and guides for blind and partially sighted visitors.

 3. State Apartments